What is tax relief?

 There are a handful of venture capitalist schemes that mean you can get tax relief on investments in certain companies or social enterprises.
 The schemes are:

 To find out more about the self-employed business expenses you can claim, check out our useful articles:

 Still a bit confused?
 Finmo can help!

 Our app makes it easy to whizz through your bank statements tagging transactions as ‘business’, ‘personal’, or ‘tax relief’, and our experts are on hand to help answer any queries you have throughout the process.
-The Escalate feature lets you send transaction queries to our advisors and accountants to be reviewed.
-Our app is free to use our app/portal to track your income and expenses, or you can check out our plans to find out more about getting ongoing accountancy support.
+The Snap and Match feature allows you to store images of your receipts and invoices and then match them to your bank transactions so everything is connected in one place and you never miss an expense.
+You can check out our plans to find a suitable package for your needs and budget.